stjohn/hsj/code/README.md

 ## Data Assumptions: ##

 The code assumes that the hierarchical characters are coded using reductive coding sensu Strong & Lipscomb, 1999 and expects as input:
-+ tree: a tree in the phylo format (ape)
++ tree: a tree in the phylo format (ape),
-+ phyObj: a phyDat object with the same taxa as the tree
++ phyObj: a phyDat object with the same taxa as the tree,
-+ morObj: a Claddis (morph) object on the same taxa as the tree
++ morObj: a Claddis (morph) object on the same taxa as the tree,
-+ typObj: a table with a row for each character, containing the character number, the character type ('P' for primary, 'S' for secondary), and the dependency (NA for primaries; and the number of the controlling primary for secondaries)
++ typObj: a table with a row for each character, containing the character number, the character type ('P' for primary, 'S' for secondary), and the dependency (NA for primaries; and the number of the controlling primary for secondaries), and
 + alpha: a number between 0 and 1.0.
 Default is 0.5.

 We assume that the "controlling primaries" are present/absent characters and coded as either "0" (absent) or "1" (present).